Pobóg coat of arms: History

 The great families of the Pobóg clan reached noble status for their services to prince, faith and community as warriors and scholars.
 They later become even more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 From the 12th century onwards, this ancient clan was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation in the 14th century.
 Pobóg clan participated in the victorious crusade against pagan Prussians and Yotvingians tribes in 1190 under the command of prince Casimir II the Just.
 One clan member became famous for personally taking pagan commander prisoner.
 In 1331 the Pobóg clan participated in a victorious battle at Płowce against Teutonic Order.
 In 1359, at Poloniny (Polonini) against Moldavian army.
 In 1410 Pobóg clan participated under its own colours in the biggest and most famous battle in Europe at this time, at Grunwald (Tannenberg), where the Polish and Lithuanian armies were victorious against the Teutonic Order.
 The families' warriors were led by Jakub of Koniecpol, palatinus of Sieradz.
-In 1413 in Horodło (during the signing of Polish–Lithuanian Commonwealth Union), Pobóg clan represented by Jakub of Koniecpol and Piotr of Popow had adopted Lithuanian boyar Rało.
+In 1413 in Horodło (during the signing of the Union of Lublin), Pobóg clan represented by Jakub of Koniecpol and Piotr of Popow had adopted Lithuanian boyar Rało.

 Jan Długosz, main Polish mediaeval historian (about 1460 AD), wrote of the Pobóg clan that they were "ad iracundiam proni" ("prone to anger").
 According to the work of Jan Długosz and some other documents, the Pobóg coat of arms had in the beginning of 15th century another image.

 With the Teutonic Order of Knights pushing from the north and Tartars from the east, the clans fought to position themselves for best survival and trade by forming alliances with families in neighbouring countries.

 Casimir IV Jagiellon became the Grand Duke of Lithuania in 1447, consolidating the two nations, and the clan built many castles during the next century against Turks, Tartars and Muscovites, who became a peril.